iotblackbelt/generate_iot_edge_certificate/README.md

 # Disclaimer

+THIS INFORMATION IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE INFORMATION PROVIDED OR THE USE OR OTHER DEALINGS IN THE INFORMATION PROVIDED.
+THIS INFORMATION IS PROVIDED UNDER THE MIT LISENCE.

-Be aware that you are using your own Root CA certificate and key and therefore must make sure you do this in a secured manner.
-This article is provided under the MIT license.
+>Be aware that you are using your own Root CA certificate and key and therefore must make sure you do this in a secured manner.